weltidom/Instructions_MLIP-Suits/MACE/Running_ASE-MD.md

 # Running ASE MD with MACE potential

-The device (CPU or CUDA) used for training is also needed for ASE MD runs (as opposed to LAMMPS).
+The same device (CPU or CUDA) used for training is also needed for ASE MD runs (as opposed to LAMMPS).

 ## Python script example
 Langevin thermostat MD run.